josh384331/FRIEND/README.md

 ### Sorting Data

 To sort the data in the dataset, use the `dataset_sort_data` subroutine.
-It sorts the data in ascending order based on the first independent variable.
+It sorts the data in ascending order based on the first independent variable. (this has not beed added yet)

 ### Printing Data